MatthewHaas/synteny_plot_tutorial/README.md

 ## Coloring specific links
 At some point, you may want to add color between links to draw your audience's attention to one or a few specific links.
 You can do this by making small edits to the `.simple` file(s).

 You add color by adding `r*` before the genes that you want to highlight.
 Below is a _sample excerpt_ from a `.simple` file.
 I am not including a full `.simple` file in this `README` document because it would take up unnecessary space and I think this gets the point across.
 The "r" will make it red.
-If you want, you can pick other colors like green ("g"), or blue ("b").
+If you want, you can pick other colors like blue (b), green (g), cyan (c), magenta (m), yellow (y), black (k), or white (w).
 You can also specify any color you want using its HEX code.
 More on that below.
 ```bash
 FUN_001229      FUN_001281      LOC_Os09g27940  LOC_Os09g28560  52      -
 FUN_001289      FUN_001454      LOC_Os09g24540  LOC_Os09g27590  205     -